New York-Presbyterian To Mandate COVID-19 Vaccinations For Staff

 Houston Methodist’s president, Dr. Marc Boom, said in a statement that he wished the number of staff members declining vaccinations without a valid exemption were zero, “but unfortunately, a small number of individuals have decided not to put their patients first.”

-New York Health + Hospitals said it will continue to offer COVID vaccines to employees, but it does not mandate it.MORE NEWS: Mariano Rivera, Fritz Pollard Honored On New Rochelle Walk Of Fame
+NYC Health + Hospitals said it will continue to offer COVID vaccines to employees, but it does not mandate it.MORE NEWS: #TogetherInPride: Community Fighting To Make Sure LGBTQ+ Bars Survive COVID Pandemic

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)